iotaledger/docs/qubic/abra/Spec.md

 We have a list of entities and their attachment metadata.
 Incoming, they have a `limit`, per belonging environment, on the number of times they may be invoked in a time `quant` (positive integer).
 They have a `delay` in number of `quants`, per outgoing environment, before the effects will affect the entities of that environment.
 They have a maximum `depth` of recursion, counted as the maximum number of branches which may be attached.
 A depth of `0` will not traverse any branches.

+Attachment transactions are kept separate from the dataflow definition transactions for purposes of reusability, to keep entities (instantiations) separate from branches (definitions).

 ```
 Entity attachment:
 [ code hash (243 trits)